umarhassan-mitodl/17.506-fall-2024/content/pages/syllabus-and-calendar.md

 ## Course Enrollment

-This seminar is designed for students who are enrolled in MIT's {{% resource_link "bbb98a77-8f21-4f33-8a84-98f19cf55854" "Political Science PhD Program" %}}.
+This seminar is designed for students who are enrolled in MIT's [Political Science PhD Program](https://polisci.mit.edu/graduate/phd).
 We reserve the right to approve other students.

 ## Course Description